Following is a list of miscellaneous enhancements introduced in SQL Anywhere version 11.0.1.

 For more information, see Eligibility to skip query processing phases.

 New FORCE NO OPTIMIZATION clause Previously, all statements that required cost-based optimization were processed by the optimizer.
 With the addition of the FORCE NO OPTIMIZATION clause, you can specify that you want the statement to bypass the optimizer.
 If the statement is too complex to process in this way—possibly due to the setting of database options or characteristics of the schema or query—the statement fails and the database server returns an error.

 The following statements support the new FORCE NO OPTIMIZATION clause:

 New connection properties

 New database properties

 New Optimization Method field The Optimization Method field has been added to the Optimizer Statistics section of the graphical plan.
 The field returns the execution strategy chosen by the query optimizer.
-See Execution plan components.
+See Optimizer Statistics field descriptions.

 Prevent a database server from becoming the default database server The -xd server option prevents a database server from listening on the default TCP port, and prevents the database server from becoming the default database server.
-See -xd database server option.
+See -x server option.

 Support for parallel archive backups The SQL Anywhere database server now supports parallel backups for server-side archive backups.
 Parallel database backups take advantage of physical I/O to perform read and write operations in parallel, instead of sequentially, which improves performance.